mihailtd/hl7-viewer/README.md

 for testing environments and more.
 You can setup and save destinations that can have aliases for easy reference.
 * Quickly open or save your edited file to the disk.
 You can open .hl7 and .txt files.

+## What's new:

+* Fixed the send dropdown display and styles.
+* Dynamically loading the TCP destinatios that you setup in the settings window.

 ## Known issues and unfinished features in this beta version: